-The Chancellor will submit reappointment, promotion and/or tenure recommendations to the President and Board of Governors and the Dean of Academic Affairs will notify all applicants of the Board's actions.
+The Chancellor will submit reappointment, promotion and/or tenure recommendations to the President and Board of Governors and the Vice-Chancellor will notify all applicants of the Board's actions.
 Recommendations from each level of the review process will be shared with the applicant by the reviewer(s) at each level.
-The applicant may withdraw the application at any level of the process prior to the review by the Dean of Academic Affairs and the Chancellor.
+The applicant may withdraw the application at any level of the process prior to the review by the Vice-Chancellor and the Chancellor.